TREE-Ind/desktop-control/README.md

+## Desktop Control
+Desktop control by voice including mouse and keyboard manipulation

+## Description
-# skill-autogui
+# Desktop Control

-A Mycroft AI skill to enable keyboard and mouse manipulation via voice command using Autogui
+A Mycroft AI skill to enable keyboard and mouse manipulation using natural language.

+## Recent Updates:

+Mouse movement by voice now works, updated for 18.02 version or later of Mycroft

-## Usage:
+## Examples
-* `type Mycroft is awesome`
+* "type Mycroft is awesome"
-* `press enter`
+* "press enter"
+* "move mouse to 400 and 100"
-* `scroll up 10 clicks`
+* "scroll up a little"
-* `scroll down 10 clicks`
-* `scroll right 10 clicks - Linux only`
-* `hold down key`
+* "scroll down some"
-* `release down key`
+* "scroll down a lot"
+* "hold space key"
+* "release space key"
+* "screen resolution"
-* `screen resolution`
+* "select all"
+* "select all and copy"

-## Known Issues:
+## Credits

-Fuzzy matching will probably be needed for some of the keyboard commands such as "f1" to trigger correctly
+TREE Industries

-## Todo:
+## Require

-Mouse manipulation code is currently incomplete and not functional - WIP Implement more keyboard command and hotkey intents.

-Use ScreenLocation to move mouse to Google search bar or other common UI elements directly.
-Such as "Move mouse to google search bar"
+platform_plasmoid